 Subsequently, Dr. Reitman has travelled around the country, speaking and raising awareness for the neurodiverse.
 His recent speaking engagements include giving the a keynote address along with with Tim Shriver for the AADMD at the Special Olympics in L.A., and presenting at the USAAA World Conference, alongside other neurodiversity advocates including Temple Grandin.

 Dr. Reitman is also the founder of the neurodiversity community and website www.DifferentBrains.com.

 Honors and Awards

 Dr. Reitman has received the Emerald Society 2000 Humanitarian of the Year Award, the Healthy Mothers-Healthy Babies 2002 Honorary ‘Mr. Mom’ Award and the Florida Medical Association’s 2002 Harold S. Strasser, M.D.
 Good Samaritan Award.
 He is a Fellow of the American Academy of Orthopedic Surgeons, the American College of Surgeons, and the International College of Surgeons.
+In 2016 Dr. Reitman was given the award for Significant Contributions in Development from AASCEND (Autism Asperger Spectrum Coalition for Education Networking and Development).
 He is also serves as past Chairman and President and Board Member of The Boys and Girls Clubs of Broward County, which serves 12,000 at risk youth in Florida.
 The BGCBC Dr. Harold “Hackie” Reitman Club is located in zip code 33311, one of the most at risk zip codes for youth in all the US.